gwndolyn/PFD_iTracker/README.md

-all done by junxi front-end back-end databases ezpz
+all not done by junxi front-end back-end databases ezpz